 Often, these options are buried inside other tabs, and you will have to look around to find them.

-For more details, you can see our guides to adding a background image in WordPress or changing the background color in WordPress.
+For more details, you can see these related guides to adding a background image in WordPress or changing the background color in WordPress.

 The content area is located right after the header in a site layout.
 It is where the main content of the page is displayed.